williamfhe/go-angular-chat-server/README.md

 ## Installation

-You are gonna need Go to launch the server, if it isn't already installed go [here](https://golang.org/).
+You are gonna need Go to launch the server, if it isn't already installed click [here](https://golang.org/).

 Clone this repository